wu5bocheng/realtime-chatbot-demo/README.md

 Here is a short demo video of the chatbot:
 <video width="720" height="480" controls>

   <source src="assets/demo_video.mp4" type="video/mp4">
   Your browser does not support the video tag.
+Please refer to the video in the assets folder directly.
 </video>